 At the end of each sprint, they can look back and ask, “Did each person get everything done that they were supposed to?”
 They’ve been able to pinpoint blockers, and find quick solutions to particular problems.

 And clients can see as much as they want to.
 With FullStack’s internally-built bot, which integrates with Toggl Track, they pull reports every day and automatically send them to clients.

 At the end of the day, “Toggl Track runs our whole business in terms of how we bill clients and generate revenue.”
 Through profitability and revenue projections per developer, FullStack Labs has the data to prove their hard work is being directly translated into value for the client.

 The bottom line?
-“It helps us win more business,” said David.
+“It helps us win more business,” said Jackson.

 Toggl Track is trusted by 70,000+ teams, including: